At UW Bothell, the crows rule the roost

 Campus crows a phenomenon

-Outside of academics, the University of Washington Bothell is perhaps most well-known for a nightly phenomenon of nature: As many as 16,000 crows fly in at dusk and land on various buildings and sports fields before roosting in the wetlands that comprise 58 acres of the campus.
+Outside of excellent and engaging academics, UW Bothell is perhaps most well-known for a nightly phenomenon of nature: As many as 16,000 crows fly in at dusk and land on various buildings and sports fields before roosting in the wetlands that comprise 58 acres of the campus.

 Location, location, location

-There are other crow roosts in the Puget Sound area — and far larger ones in other parts of the world — notes Douglas Wacker, an expert in animal behavior and assistant professor in UW Bothell’s School of Science, Technology, Engineering & Mathematics (STEM).
+There are other crow roosts in the Puget Sound area — and far larger ones in other parts of the world — reports Douglas Wacker, an expert in animal behavior and assistant professor in UW Bothell’s School of Science, Technology, Engineering & Mathematics.

 UW Bothell became a roost around 2009, possibly because the trees in the restored campus wetlands reached the right size for nighttime protection.
 And, as the real estate agents say, Bothell is the perfect location for a commute to Seattle or other suburbs where the residents find their daily bread.